StarRocks/starrocks/docs/table_design/Materialized_view.md

 ## Terminology

-1. Duplicate model: The data model stores detailed data in StarRocks.
-The model can be specified during table build, and the data in the metric columns will not be aggregated.
+1. Duplicate Key table: The table stores detailed data in StarRocks.
+The table type can be specified during table build, and the data in the metric columns will not be aggregated.
 2. Base table: The table created by `CREATE TABLE` in StarRocks.
 3. Materialized Views table: Pre-calculated data set that contains results of a query.
 Abbreviated as MV.